Dinutuximab (Unituxin)

 Ploessi and colleagues (2016) reviewed the pharmacology, pharmacokinetics, safety, effectiveness, dosage and administration, and formulary considerations for dinutuximab.
 Medline was searched (1964 to January 2016) using the terms ch14.18, dinutuximab, immunotherapy, and neuroblastoma.
 Other information was identified from package insert, Biologics License Application, abstracts, news releases, and ClinicalTrials.gov.
 Identified English-language articles were reviewed.
 Selected studies included phase I through III.
 High-risk neuroblastoma is primarily a childhood cancer with 5-year survival rates of 40 % to 50 %.
 Treatment for high-risk neuroblastoma includes induction chemotherapy, surgery, myeloablative chemotherapy with autologous hematopoietic stem cell transplant, and radiation therapy.
 For patients achieving clinical remission, limited treatments exist for preventing relapse.
 Dinutuximab is approved in combination with GM-CSF, aldesleukin, and isotretinoin for maintenance treatment of pediatric patients with high-risk neuroblastoma who achieve at least a partial response (PR) to 1st-line multi-agent, multi-modality therapy.
 In phase III clinical trials, dinutuximab increased 2-year EFS and OS when compared to standard treatment.
 Severe adverse effects of dinutuximab include pain, hypersensitivity reactions, capillary leak syndrome, and hypotension.
 The authors concluded that dinutuximab is the 1st anti-GD2 monoclonal antibody (MAb) approved in combination with GM-CSF, IL-2, and RA for maintenance treatment of pediatric patients with high-risk neuroblastoma who achieve at least a PR to 1st-line multi-agent, multi-modality therapy.
 They stated that ongoing research will determine if dinutuximab could be used earlier in treatment, in non-responders to initial therapies, in combination with chemotherapy, or in other cancers.

-There are 2 clinical trials of dinutuximab in the treatment of other malignancies --- a phase-II trial: “Dinutuximab in Combination With Sargramostim in Treating Patients With Recurrent Osteosarcoma” (last verified September 2017), and
+- a phase-II trial: “Dinutuximab in Combination With Sargramostim in Treating Patients With Recurrent Osteosarcoma” (last verified September 2017), and

 - a phase II/III trial: “Dinutuximab and Irinotecan Versus Irinotecan to Treat Subjects With Relapsed or Refractory Small Cell Lung Cancer” (last verified August 2017).